Xtra! The Paper for Armchair Terrorists

 Xtra! logo

-Online archive of Xtra! - an anarchist/autonomist newspaper published in North London from 1979 until 1982.
-It seems like there were 10 issues?
+Complete online archive of Xtra! - an anarchist/autonomist newspaper published in North London from 1979 until 1982.

 Xtra's "Structureless Tyrants" included Simon Read (who infamously infiltrated the National Front's HQ Excalibur House in Shoreditch and became a key witness in the inquiry set up to investigate it).
 Martin Wright (who would later be involved with Class War) was also a contributor.